grain-lang/grain-lang.org/src/constructs/numbers.md

 let fourtyTwo = 0b101010
 ```

-Of course, underscores can also be used with these other formats:
+Underscores can be used with these other formats:

 ```grain
 let dec0de = 0b1101_1110_1100_0000_1101_1110